 You must also be detail-oriented, willing to delve into specific data to develop and analyze surveys that will convey effective results.
 While not all survey researchers will be required to present their data to clients, it's important to develop your presentation and communication skills so that you'll be prepared to provide analysis if asked to do so.

 In order to promote yourself within the field, you may want to pursue certification.
-The Market Research Association offers the Professional Researcher Certification (PRC) that requires education and experience within the field before you can sit for the exam.
+The Insights Association offers the Professional Researcher Certification (PRC) that requires education and experience within the field before you can sit for the exam.
 You can receive a PRC as a Research Provider, Corporate Researcher or Research Adjunct, and depending on your current level of education and experience, you will are either eligible as an Expert or a Practitioner.
 After becoming certified, you must attend regular professional education classes and undergo periodic recertification in order to remain in good standing.

 Survey researchers spend their days gathering information and developing surveys in a variety of formats.
 They may also be required to conduct opinion research as part of their position.
 Survey formats vary widely, and researchers may offer surveys by Internet, telephone or mail.
 If survey researchers aren't conducting surveys themselves, they may be required to supervise the interviewers who are conducting them.
 Researchers commonly consult with statisticians and economists to design the best possible surveys.